sidendev/code-countdown/README.md

-# Code Countdown Quiz
+# Code Countdown

-**Code Countdown**, an interactive game to help you learn your coding language. built using **Vite**, **TypeScript**, **SCSS**, and **HTML**.
+**Code Countdown**, an interactive game to help you learn your coding language. built using **Vite**, **TypeScript**, **SCSS**, **Bootstrap** and **HTML**.
 The project is deployed on GitHub Pages and can be accessed via the live link below.

 ## Overview

 - **Game Description**
   Code Countdown is designed to test your coding logic and problem-solving skills.
-Players race against the clock to complete the questions.
+Players race against the clock to complete the questions in time.

 - **Tech Stack**
   - **Vite**: Fast build tool for web apps.
   - **TypeScript**: For type safety and clean, maintainable code.
   - **SCSS**: Modular and reusable styles for better maintainability.
+  - **Bootstrap**: Framework for building responsive websites and apps.
   - **HTML**: Semantic markup for accessibility and structure.

 - **Key Features**
   - Responsive design optimised for desktop, tablet, and mobile.
-  - Library of questions and answers in various code languages.
+  - Library of questions and answers in various coding languages.
-  - Deployed to GitHub Pages for easy access.
+  - Deployed to GitHub Pages.
   - Settings section for changing question time and amount of questions per game.
   - Includes Bootstrap components for settings, mobile navigation, and FAQ section.